 LaBelle is a very small city located in the state of Florida.
 With a population of 4,753 people and three constituent neighborhoods, LaBelle is the 280th largest community in Florida.

-LaBelle is a blue-collar town, with 44.86% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, LaBelle is generally considered to be a blue-collar town.
+44.86% of the LaBelle workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, LaBelle is a city of construction workers and builders, sales and office workers, and managers.
 There are especially a lot of people living in LaBelle who work in management occupations (12.99%), farm management occupations (12.87%), and office and administrative support (11.82%).